vitormattos/api-zap/README.md

 * Do a search in ZapImoveis.
 * Filter on Network tap by `/listing`
 * Identify the last `GET` request
-* Use the same as a query string
+* Use the same as a query string in endpoint `GET /zap-search`

 ## Analize collected data
 ```sql